Nonspecific Methods of Infection Prevention Among Medical Staff

 6. Using safe medical equipment that decreases the risk of needlestick and other injuries among the staff.

-Patient isolation prevents droplet transmission of pathogens.
-Infected individuals should be placed in separate rooms with access to a washroom; no forced air circulation is required inside.
+Patient isolation prevents transmission of pathogens through larger IRPs.
+Infected individuals should be placed in separate rooms with access to a washroom whenever possible; no forced air circulation is required inside.
 Patients infected with the same pathogen may share the room (cohorting); the doors to the room may be left open.
 Limit transport of infected patients to a minimum.
 Educate patients about cough etiquette and the necessity to wear medical or surgical masks covering the nose and mouth when other individuals are present in the room and during transport.
 Before entering the isolation room, HCPs should don medical or surgical masks, eye protection, gowns, and gloves.

 Precautions for Direct Contact Transmission

-Infection may occur through direct contact with an infected patient or their closest contaminated environment (bed, bedside cabinet, and other objects used by the patient).
-Infected individuals should be placed in separate rooms whenever possible; cohorting of patients infected with the same pathogen is encouraged.
-Small, reusable medical equipment (eg, blood pressure monitor, thermometer) should be dedicated for a single patient only and kept in the patient’s room.
+Infection may occur through direct contact with an infected patient or the contaminated environment (bed, bedside cabinet, and other objects used by the patient).
+Infected individuals should be placed in separate rooms whenever possible; cohorting patients colonized or infected with the same pathogen is encouraged.
+Small, reusable medical equipment (eg, blood pressure monitor, thermometer) should be dedicated to a single patient only and kept in the patient’s room.
 If reusable equipment is shared by different patients, it should be disinfected between uses.
 Transport of patients should be limited to a minimum and, if unavoidable, the shortest route should be used.
-If possible, cover the infected or colonized areas of the patient's body during transport.
-Cleaning of the patient room, including frequently touched equipment and surfaces, should be a priority.
-The bed and bedside cabinet used by an infected patient should be properly decontaminated before allowing another individual to reuse them.
+If possible, cover the infected or colonized areas of the patient’s body during transport.
+Cleaning the patients’ rooms, including frequently touched equipment and surfaces, should be a priority.
+The bed and bedside cabinet should be properly decontaminated before allowing another individual to reuse them.

-HCPs should wear gloves and gowns and, if there is risk of splash, impermeable aprons during each contact with the patient.
-PPE should be donned before entry to the patient’s room and doffed shortly before exit, unless there is a designated area (eg, a special zone or a “dirty” anteroom).
+HCPs should wear gloves and gowns and, if there is risk of splash, an impermeable apron.
+PPE should be donned before entry to the patient’s room and doffed shortly before exit, unless there is a designated area (eg, a special zone or a “dirty” anteroom) to allow the doffing process outside of the room.

 Tables and FiguresTop

 Table 10.6-1.
-Medical procedures and health-care facilities associated with the risk of aerosol inhalation by health-care providers
+Examples of medical procedures and health care facilities associated with an increased risk of aerosol inhalation by health care providers

 Aerosol-generating medical procedures